ariessalvador/NEUtral-Chrome-Extension/README.md

-# FactCheckChromeExt
+# NEUtral

 ## Overview

-FactCheckChromeExt is a Chrome extension designed to verify the credibility of information found online.
+NEUtral is a Chrome extension designed to verify the credibility of information found online.
 The extension provides users with quick access to fact-checking resources and tools directly within their browser.

 ## Features